 The OpenNESS Network functions are the key 4G and 5G functions that enable edge cloud deployment.
 OpenNESS provides these key reference network functions and the configuration agent in the Intel Distribution of OpenNESS.

 The OpenNESS solution validates the functionality and performance of key software development kits used for applications and network functions at the edge.
 This spans across edge applications that use Intel® Media SDK, OpenVINO™, Intel® Math Kernel Library (Intel® MKL), etc. and network functions that use Data Plane Development Kit (DPDK), Intel® Performance Primitives, Intel® MKL, OpenMP*, OpenCL*, etc.

-Microservices, Kubernetes Extensions, and Enhancements
+Building Blocks, Kubernetes Extensions, and Enhancements

 - High-Density Deep Learning (HDDL): Software that enables OpenVINO™-based AI apps to run on Intel® Movidius™ Vision Processing Units (VPUs).
 It consists of the following components: